Quote of the month:

 He also will occasionally be found spending his Saturdays down at MCC in the blacksmith's shop working out a little frustration.
 Wayne spent time learning to weld and does a fair job at TIG with aluminum and MIG on steel.
 (Never quite mastered stick welding.)

 A more recent interest is in refrigeration.
-Currently enrolled in the commercial HVAC certification program at Gateway Community College, Wayne is studying this in relation to managing larger datacenters such as he does for Limelight Networks.
+Completed the commercial HVAC associates program at Gateway Community College, Wayne is studying this in relation to managing larger datacenters such as he does for Limelight Networks.
 (Plus it's just darned fascinating.)

 Though not as fit as he used to be, Wayne likes camping and will try to spent at least two weekends each year shivering in a tent at one of his currently favored locations.
-(Mt Graham, Flagstaff, or the White Mountains.)
+(Mt Graham, Flagstaff, the Mogollon (pronounced "mog-ee-on") rim country, or the White Mountains.)
 Occassionally, he will also pretend he can fish and drown a few flies while immagining that people actually believe he's going to catch something.

 Another of his obsessions are firearms.
 Largely interested in historical arms and replicas, he has managed to obtain a collection large enough to make a few people nervous.
 (But Wayne's totally harmless and just paranoid enough about safety to stay that way.)
 Check out his gun collection here.